lgtm-migrator/si_unit_pandas/docs/source/usage.rst

 From Integers
 """""""""""""

-IP Addresses are just integers, and :func:`to_ipaddress` can parse a sequence of them.
+IP Addresses are just integers, and :func:`to_temperature` can parse a sequence of them.

 .. ipython:: python

-   to_ipaddress([
+   to_temperature([
       3232235777,
       42540766452641154071740215577757643572
    ])

-There's also the :meth:`IPArray.from_pyints` method that does the same thing.
+There's also the :meth:`TemperatureArray.from_pyints` method that does the same thing.

 .. _from_bytes: